Category:

 When people talk about generative AI, they usually mean tools that can:

-• Generate ideas for clauses or content based on past examples
+• Generate clause ideas based on past examples

 The Applications of Generative AI to Contracts